toby1984/jminesweeper_fixes/README.md

 - server/src/main/resources/log4j2.xml
 - client/src/main/resources/log4j2.xml

-2. Total time spent on this assignment should be between 2-4 hours max (with 2 hours being much more likely than 4 hours).
+2. Total time spent on this assignment should be between 2-4 hours max (with 2 hours being more likely than 4 hours).
 3. **Make sure to read this whole file before starting to work on the assignment**
 4. While testing frameworks (JUnit, AssertJ) are available as part of the build process, you do **not** have to write any unit tests unless you want to or need them during debugging